Code-Inspect/binder-flowR/README.md

 - Compare results with the original paper

 #### Alternative: Using repo2docker
-Instead of using GESIS Binder, you can manually build the Docker image using `repo2docker`:
+Instead of using MyBinder, you can manually build the Docker image using `repo2docker`:

 #### Steps to Build and Run the Image
 1. Install `repo2docker` by following the guide [here](https://repo2docker.readthedocs.io/en/latest/install.html).